-The 2020 skill ladder is under way and will end Sep 29.
+Registration for the 2021 Skills Ladder is under way and the season is slated to begin Wednesday April 7th.
 The objective is to provide competitive matches against opponents of like skill.

 Weekly matches are sent out TUES night with the teams of 4.
 Each player is responsible for quickly letting the other 3 teammates know their availability and getting a consensus on date/time/place for a match.
 Typically, Kenmore is used since it’s central to most players but it is not required nor is an outdoor venue required.
 You play 3 games one with each of the other players; play to 11 and win by 2.
 Scores from all three games are recorded.
 If you are interested in tournament play, the skills ladder can help you prepare.
 A different mindset is required than that in open play.

 Click Here for information on how to register for the Skills Ladder.